Coronavirus: The Roadmap for Wedding Recovery

-We know that large weddings have been hotspots, but it is easy for us, within the industry, to see how COVID-safe receptions could work for couples and the industry.
+We know that large weddings have been hotspots in some countries, but it is easy for us, within the industry, to see how COVID-safe receptions could work for couples and the industry here in the UK.

 We would like a roadmap.
 Venues should be trusted to follow that roadmap in the same way that they are trusted to follow any other government guidance.